When disease goes global

 Explore the World of Health Advocacy

-Gain a thorough understanding of the field of health activism.
+Delve into the field of health activism.
 Look into how organizations make the case for reform.
-Learn how to write effective “letters to the editor” that lobby for change.
+Write effective “letters to the editor” that lobby for change.

 Prepare for a Future in Global Health

 Topics covered in this course offer a good background for potential careers in fields related to medicine, STEM, law, government, and not-for-profit organizations.